Automattic/woocommerce-services/readme.txt

 == Description ==

+**Attention:** Shipping features have moved to a new dedicated plugin.
+[Download WooCommerce Shipping](https://wordpress.org/plugins/woocommerce-shipping/).

 WooCommerce Shipping & Tax makes basic eCommerce features like shipping more reliable by taking the burden off of your site’s infrastructure.

 With WooCommerce Shipping & Tax, critical services are hosted on Automattic’s best-in-class infrastructure, rather than relying on your store’s hosting.
 That means your store will be more stable and faster.